EPA's Scott Pruitt, Subject Of Many Ethics Probes, Plays Defense Before Senate

 "This is not just a local problem," Philippe Grandjean, professor at Harvard's School of Public Health, told Hansi.
 "This is a problem which I am sure occurs in every single state."

 "To block the publication of a public health study on a class of toxic chemicals that threaten water supplies around the country — including in Bennington [Vt.] — that's unconscionable," Sen. Patrick Leahy, D-Vt., told Pruitt in his opening remarks.
-"It's incomprehensible to the people in Bennington, and in Vermont, why an agency that works for them, whose charge is to protect their health, turns their back on them and tries to hide health dangers."
+"It's incomprehensible to the people in Bennington and in Vermont why an agency that works for them, whose charge is to protect their health, turns their back on them and tries to hide health dangers."

 For the most part, however, questions about the Politico report ceded center stage to specific policies related to senators' home states — and, more often in the case of Democrats, the still-simmering allegations of excess spending.

-"You have to fly first-class — oh, come on!"
+"You have to fly first class — oh, come on!"
 Leahy told Pruitt.
 "To use your public office for private gain is ego run amok."

-The subcommittee's ranking Democratic member, Sen. Tom Udall of New Mexico, pressed Pruitt the hardest — including big pay raises to staff and the $43,000 soundproof phone booth installed in his office, which the Government Accountability Office said violated federal rules.
+The subcommittee's ranking Democratic member, Sen. Tom Udall of New Mexico, pressed Pruitt the hardest — including on big pay raises to staff and the $43,000 soundproof phone booth installed in his office, which the Government Accountability Office said violated federal rules.

 Pruitt did not directly address the Politico report, but he defended himself against the spending allegations, asserting that any potential issues were the fault of inadequate regulations, rather than wrongdoing on his part.